Trump warns Iran against restarting nuclear program

 In the evening, the Trumps are to host the Macrons at the first state dinner conducted by Trump since he took power.

-Trump, in welcoming remarks, thanked France for joining with the United States and Britain in launching airstrikes in Syria earlier this month in response to a chemical weapons attack blamed on Syrian President Bashar al-Assad.
+Trump thanked France for joining with the United States and Britain in launching airstrikes in Syria earlier this month in response to a chemical weapons attack blamed on Syrian President Bashar al-Assad.

 He said he and Macron had developed over the past year “a wonderful friendship” that is “a testament to the enduring friendship that binds our two nations.”

-“It is together that we will counter the proliferation in weapons of mass destruction, whether it is in North Korea or in Iran,” Macron said.

-He alluded to Trump’s withdrawal last year from the Paris climate accord, saying “we do not always agree on the solution,” but stressed “the fate of our children is at stake.”

-Writing by Steve Holland; Additional reporting by Doina Chiacu and Makini Brice; Editing by Alistair Bell
+Writing by Steve Holland; Additional reporting by Doina Chiacu, Makini Brice and Roberta Rampton; Editing by Alistair Bell